 • With multiplexers (such as application servers) the real users are counted and not just the user that the database approaches.

-When the application server is connected to the outside world (web application), it is not possible to license under NUP, and you have buy processor-based licenses.
+When the application server is connected to the outside world (web application), it is not possible to license under NUP, and you have to buy processor-based licenses.
+But this is negotiable.
+When you can prove that only a few users in the outside world can have access to the inside, it may be licensed under NUP’s.

 The name also suspect that there’s a “Named User” license exists without ‘Plus’.
 In the past it did exist indeed, but with the recent licensing change, this was changed in NUP.

-A named-user is attached to a database, but with a minimum purchase.
-You may not purchase a database license with eg 2 named-users.
+A named-user is attached to Oracle software, but with a minimum purchase.
+You may not purchase a database license with e.g. 2 named-users.
 Oracle will take the server as base.
-For an Enterprise Edition is a minimum purchase of 25 users per processor (definition of Oracle) required, for a Standard Edition a minimum purchase of five users per processor.
+For an Enterprise Edition is a minimum purchase of 25 users per processor (definition of Oracle) required, for a Standard Edition-2 a minimum purchase of 10 per server.
 An application server 10 per processor.

 - Temporary staff